arpitkarnatak/sorting-vis/README.md

 ### How the visualization works

 Let's take the example of Insertion sort.
-A function for insertion sort would look like -
+A function for bubble sort would look like -

 ```
 for(i = 0; i< arr.length ; i++)